OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 There are a couple of things that we can do in the static analysis.
 In the next sections we will see the following:

-- Testing Custom URL Schemes Registration
+- Testing custom URL schemes registration
-- Testing Application Query Schemes Registration
+- Testing application query schemes registration
-- Testing URL Handling and Validation
+- Testing URL handling and validation
-- Testing URL Requests to Other Apps
+- Testing URL requests to other apps
-- Testing for Deprecated Methods
+- Testing for deprecated methods

 ##### Testing Custom URL Schemes Registration